Why the EHIC card does not provide sufficient coverage for your students abroad

 What is the EHIC card?

 If students are travelling in one of the countries of the European Union (or in Switzerland, Norway, Iceland or Liechtenstein) and require medical attention, their health-related expenses can be taken care of if they present their European Health Insurance Card (EHIC).
 The EHIC card replaces the old form E111.
 Depending on the health charges in effect in the country where they happen to be, the cost of medical care there will be fully or partly refunded on presentation of the card.
 This places them on the same footing as patients from that country.
-You can read more about the EHIC card here.
+You can read more about the EHIC card here and here.

 The good thing about the EHIC card is that it can be used in all countries of the EEA (EU + Norway, Iceland and Liechtenstein).
 Some nationalities (eg. the Belgians) can even use it in Australia because of the bilateral agreement between both countries.
 But that’s about as far as it goes.
 Outside Europe the EHIC is pretty much worthless.

 Some background information about public health systems in Europe

 Europe has two types of public health systems:

 In this system students can go to the doctor for free, but only to public doctors/hospitals.
 Private doctors are not covered or reimbursed.
 They'll have to pay for it themselves.
 Furthermore, dental and optical care is often not, or only in a limited way, covered in this system.
 Mainly, except for the Scandinavian countries, the service is quite poor and there are long waiting lists before you can see a doctor.
 You find this care-in-kind system in countries like Italy, Spain, Netherlands and UK, countries that did not emerge unscathed from the corona crisis, because of important savings in their health care systems during the last years.